jonmikeli/covid-mobile/README.md

 ## Format and structure of data
 The format of data will be JSON.

-Regarding its structure, ideally, a standard data schema would be nice (ex: FHIR?.
+Regarding its structure, ideally, a standard data schema would be nice (ex: FHIR related flows?).
 That said, not sure there is one for this kind of purposes.
 Also, we need to be very fast in all this implementation to gather pertinent data.

 So, let's define our schema, trying to gather the required data.